La Habra Office : 562-690-1199

 For older patients who no longer have a growing jaw, great results can still be achieved but it may require additional work.
 Some patients may require jaw surgery to help accommodate all the teeth, especially for patients who do not want any teeth extracted.

-• Tooth/teeth is/are decayed or discolored
+• Decay and Discoloration: Tooth/teeth is/are decayed or discolored

 “It is important to note that even if some of these apply to you, that doesn’t mean you will require teeth to be extracted,” says Dr. Robert Gire, orthodontist in Chino Hills and La Habra CA. “The best way to determine your best course of action is through a consultation with a board certified orthodontist.
 We work daily to help patients achieve their most ideal smiles and we have all the tools and experience necessary to make that happen.
 Even if your dentist tells you that you need teeth extracted to accommodate your smile, it is always a good idea to follow up with an orthodontist for a second opinion.”